revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 ```
 <details><summary><b> Show Answer</b></summary>

->An individual is not eligible to vote
+>An individual is not eligible to vote.

 <details><summary><b> Explanation</b></summary>